Book Lists

 Countdown

-5 days to save the world, 4 days to save her family. . .
-James Patterson’s most terrifying time-bomb of a thriller since The President Is Missing.
+From the bestselling author of The President Is Missing, an undercover CIA officer has seven days to save her country—and her family—from the world’s most dangerous double-agent.
 Agent Amy Cornwall excels at working from the shadows—until a botched field operation reveals dark dealings between her bosses and an informant.
 And a hidden plot by a terrorist genius that could kill thousands of Americans.
 Among them: her husband and daughter.
 She has to go dark.
 The Division wants to erase her.
 And they know every detail about her identity, her history, and her family.
-Agent Cornwall’s countdown has begun.
+Agent Cornwall''s countdown has begun.

 Blowback